SPECIAL BENEFITS FOR VETERANS

 • Members or former members of the Selected Reserve who served their initial obligation, or were discharged for a disability incurred or aggravated in the line of duty, or died while a member of the Selected Reserve.

 The next of kin may apply for the flag at any VA regional office or U.S. Post Office by completing VA Form 21-2008, Application for United States Flag for Burial Purposes.
-In most cases, a funeral director will help the family obtain the flag.

 Reimbursement of Burial Expenses